Robot-Dreams-RO/devops_engineer/source/0_introduction/1_devops.rst

 It relies on **automation** (Python, Bash, Ansible, and Terraform) to enforce the best practices - deploy the code from git to the environment.

 .. image:: ../diagrams/devops.png
-  :width: 1000
+   :width: 70%
+   :align: center
    :alt: DevOps Stages

 ===========  ========================================================================  ======================================
 Stages       What happens                                                              Tools used